Aitslab/EasyNER/tutorials/Tutorial-pipeline.md

 ## 2.4 Analysis module

-This section uses the extracted entities to generate a file of ranked entities and frequency plots.
+This section quantifies the annotated entities from a single class (does not run of merged files with mutliple classes!) and produces a list of ranked entities and frequency plot.
 First, as all the other steps above, set ignore analysis to false.
 Then use the following input and output config arguments:

 #### Config file arguments:
 - "input_path": input folder path where all batches of NER are located,